 IN THIS SECTION

-Applications are now being accepted for the 2018-2019 Professional Program in Screenwriting, the only graduate-level non-degree screenwriting program that has oversight by the UCLA School of Theater, Film and Television.
+Applications are now being accepted for the 2021-2022 Professional Program in Screenwriting, the only graduate-level non-degree screenwriting program that has oversight by the UCLA School of Theater, Film & Television.

-Learn from renowned UCLA School of Theater, Film and Television MFA Screenwriting Program faculty and receive:
+Learn from renowned UCLA School of Theater, Film &d Television MFA Screenwriting Program faculty and receive:

 - A world-class screenwriting education in three quarters